deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Gabriel cleared his throat.
 "Sorry."

 "Don't be."
 She reassured him.
-"I only mention it when it's relevant, and it's only relevant with people who…"
+"I only mention it when it's relevant, and it's only relevant with people who..."

-"Who…?"
+"Who...?"

 She just winked at him.
 Her nose wrinkled a little when she did so, and Gabriel practically fell in love on the spot.